Open Contracting Data Standard¶

 Primer: Introducing the key concepts and features of the OCDS

 Guidance: Step-by-step instructions on how to design and implement an OCDS publication, including practical examples

-Getting help: How you can get Helpdesk support, tools that can help you use OCDS, and how you can participate in the OCDS community
+Getting help: How you can get Helpdesk support, tools that can help you use the OCDS, and how you can participate in the OCDS community

 History: Information about the changes in each version of the OCDS